gunjanmimo/C2-IMAGE-INPAITING/WEEK 2/README.md

 $\Delta V = \Delta S $

-here $\Delta$ denotes the Laplacian. $\Delta V$ represents the Laplacian of the resulting image, and $\Delta S $ is the Laplacian of the source region.
+here $\Delta$ denotes the Laplacian. $\Delta V$ represents the Laplacian of the resulting image, and $\Delta S$ is the Laplacian of the source region.

 The equation ensures that the local features or details (as captured by the Laplacian) of the source $S$ are transferred to the resulting image $V$.